 On 24 August 2021, neighbouring Algeria cut diplomatic relations with Morocco, accusing Morocco of supporting a separatist group and hostile actions against Algeria.

-In September 2021, parliamentary elections were held with an estimated voter turnout of 50.35% of registered voters.
+On 8 September 2021, the latest parliamentary elections were held in Morocco, with an estimated voter turnout of 50.35%.

-Amnesty International found that two phones of Sahraoui human rights defender Aminatou Haidar were infected in November 2021.
+Amnesty International found that two phones of Sahraoui human rights defender Aminatou Haidar were infected in November 2021 by Pegasus spyware.

-On 17 April 2022, Rabat-Moroccan agency for solar energy (Masen) and the ministry of energy transition and sustainable development announced the launch of phase one of the mega project Nor II solar energy plant.
+On April 17, 2022, the Rabat-Moroccan agency for solar energy (Masen) and the ministry of energy transition and sustainable development announced the launch of phase one of the mega project Nor II solar energy plant, a multi-site solar energy project with a total capacity set at 400 megawatts (MN).

-According to the 2022 Economist Democracy Index, Morocco was ruled under a hybrid regime, scoring #3 in the Middle East and North Africa, and #95 in the world.
+According to the 2022 Economist Democracy Index, Morocco is ruled under a hybrid regime.

-In 2022, Morocco became the first African and Arab team to reach the semifinals of the World Cup.
+In 2022, Morocco became the first African and Arab team to reach the semifinals and finished 4th in the FIFA World Cup tournament.

 In 2022, the number of internet users in Morocco reached around 31.6 million.

-In 2022, tourism in Morocco had surpassed the average number of visitors in the 2010s.
+In 2022, tourism in Morocco had surpassed the average number of visitors recorded in the 2010s.

 Morocco's once prominent Jewish minority has decreased significantly since its peak of 265,000 in 1948, declining to around 3,500 in 2022.